Par, Cornwall: Railways

 Treffry's tramway was taken over by the Cornwall Minerals Railway (CMR).
 It was upgraded for locomotive operation and extended to form a link throughout to Newquay and Fowey.
 It reopened in this form on 1 June 1874; passenger operation started in 1876.

 Par harbour continued in importance in the 20th century; the restricted railway facilities on the site led to dedicated shunting locomotives, such as Bagnall 0-4-0ST "Alfred" and "Judy", being built specially for the work.

 The railway line from Par to Fowey closed on 1 July 1968, and was converted to a private haul road linking the two harbours; it is now owned by Imerys.
 Par railway station is still open on the Cornish Main Line from Plymouth to Penzance.
 It is the junction for the Atlantic Coast Line local passenger train service to Newquay.

 Today it is served by Great Western Railway services from London Paddington to Penzance as well as the Newquay line, while CrossCountry services operate north to Manchester and Glasgow.

+Cornish wrestling

+Cornish wrestling tournaments took place in the following locations all around Par Green over the last 200 years: